-Baby-Aspirin, Statin Cholesterol Drugs Found To Have Null Effect On Heart Attacks And Heart Disease.
+Baby-Aspirin, Statin Cholesterol Drugs Found to Have Null Effect on Heart Attacks and Heart Disease.

-In a short span of a few days both baby aspirin and anti-cholesterol statin drugs, upon which modern medicine has relied for decades, were shown in human clinical studies to be of worthless value in preventing heart attacks and heart disease.
+In a short span of a few days, both baby aspirin and anti-cholesterol statin drugs, upon which modern medicine has relied for decades, were shown in human clinical studies to be of worthless value in preventing heart attacks and heart disease.

 The aspirin study, published in the New England Journal of Medicine, conducted among 19,000 healthy adults over a period of 5 years, found the risk of death from any cause was 12.7 events per 1000 person-years for aspirin users and 11.1 events for those taking an inactive placebo pill.
-Cancer was the major contributor to higher mortality (1.6 excess deaths/1000 patient years) among aspirin users, which was unexpected because prior studies showed opposite effect.
+Cancer was the major contributor to higher mortality (1.6 excess deaths/1000 patient-years) among aspirin users, which was unexpected because prior studies showed the opposite effect.

 Reducing the dose of aspirin or coating aspirin tablets are ways pharmaceutical companies have attempted to reduce the risk while retaining a preventive effect.
 That effort has apparently failed.

 The growing $19 billion global statin drug market with 221 million annual prescriptions (falsely) promises to prevent heart disease in 56 million Americans.
-Lipitor, the best selling drug of all time (~$125 billion), has been a fraud.

 There is strong evidence that the red wine molecule resveratrol could replace aspirin as a heart-protective natural medicine as it thins the blood like aspirin and also limits the extent of a heart attack.
-With the realization half of the people experiencing a sudden mortal heart attack were taking aspirin on the day of their demise, one cardiologist suggested resveratrol as safer and more effective option over aspirin more than eight years ago.
-Resveratrol was the first natural medicine to be successfully tested in an animal model of experimental heart attack.
+With the realization that half of the people experiencing a sudden mortal heart attack were taking aspirin on the day of their demise, one cardiologist suggested resveratrol as a safer and more effective option over aspirin more than eight years ago.
+Resveratrol was the first natural medicine to be successfully tested in an animal model for experimental heart attack.